-I discovered that there could be much more than volunteering for hospice, as I learned about the new end-of-life doula movement pioneered by hospice social worker Henry Fersko-Weiss.
+I discovered that there could be much more than volunteering for hospice, as I learned in 2016 about the new end-of-life doula movement pioneered by hospice social worker Henry Fersko-Weiss.
 Coincidentally, Henry was guiding training in Madison, Wisconsin in a couple of months, one of only six classes that he presented that year.
 It was a no-brainer to register for the class and move from there.
+I have received their certificate of training.
+Since then INELDA has expanded training all over the United States which produces 30-50 trained new EOLDs each month that the training is offered.

-I am not yet certified with INELDA (an arduous process which I continue).
-I have many hours of service as in-home hospice volunteer.
-So I am hanging out my shingle to serve those at end-of-life, and to serve those who care for the dying.
+I have many hours of service as a hospice volunteer, and will continue.
+I am hanging out my shingle to serve those at end-of-life, and to serve those who care for the dying.
 This is part of my guided, spiritual path.

 March 1989.
 Mother’s death.

 My husband and I had just returned home from his birthday dinner party with friends, when I received “the call.”
 Mom had been suffering from advanced colon cancer for more than a year, so it wasn’t unexpected.

 “Your mother’s body is starting to shut down,” my dad said.

 “Can’t they do anything?”
 I asked, in between shortness of breath and tears.

 “No, Chris.
 It’s time.” was my dad’s response.